Shaxi, Jiangsu: Olive Island

 In Shaxi, there is another scenic spot, a small island called Olive Island in the south.
 The name derives from the view seen from the sky: it is similar to an olive.
 The island is 1,350 meters long and covers an area of 13,500 square meters.

 View

-On the island, there is a well-known bridge named "Five-Dragon Bridge" (五龙桥 (WuLongQiao)).
+On the island, there is a well-known bridge named "Five-Dragon Bridge" (五龙桥 (Wǔlóngqiáo)).
 The bridge also has a magic legend.
 It is said that in the past, residents held a grand Dragon Boat Competition.
 The God was touched by the people's spirit so he sent five dragons to the human's world to support this event.
 In order to commemorate the honour, the bridge was constructed.
 There are many old pavilions inside the island such as "listening tide pavilion" (听潮亭).
 Another famous pavilion is called "Green Bamboo Pavilion" (晚翠亭).
 Beside the pavilion, many green bamboo shoots have been planted as well as various plants and flowers.